Affinity and valence impact the extent and symmetry of phase separation of multivalent proteins: Roles of the complexes

 \section{Roles of the complexes}

-As we discussed in the main text, we need to consider multi-particle interactions to model the experimental system.
+As we discussed in the main text, we must consider multi-particle interactions to model the experimental system.
 In order to include such interactions within a mean-field lattice model, we proceed in two separate stages.
-The $A$ and $B$ particles associate with each other to form the various complexes where different number of $A$ molecules associate with the $B$ molecules.
-As shown in Fig. 1(b) in the main text, for solutions of tetramers, dimers and solvent, there are four possible complexes, $C_i$ with $i=1,2,3,4$, where $C_i$ is defined as $i$ number of $A$ molecules being associated with a $B$ molecule.
+The $A$ and $B$ particles associate with each other to form the various complexes where different numbers of $A$ molecules can associate with the $B$ molecules.
+As shown in Fig. 1(b) in the main text, for solutions of tetramers, dimers and solvent, there are four possible complexes, $C_i$ with $i=1,2,3,4$, where $i$ is the number of $A$ molecules being associated with a $B$ molecule.

 We next examine the scenarios of small and large interaction strengths $J$ (relative to $k_BT$).
-In Fig. \ref{diffgam_diffmu} we show the concentrations of free $A$ and $B$ and those for the four complexes as functions of the concentrations of the $A$ and $B$ interaction sites (see above).
+In Fig. \ref{diffgam_diffmu} we show the concentrations of free $A$ and $B$ and those of the four complexes as functions of the concentrations of the $A$ and $B$ interaction sites (see above).
 Phase separation takes place for this system around $J\sim 3.0$; Figs. \ref{diffgam_diffmu}(a)-(f) are for $J=0.3$ and (g)-(l) for $J=4.5$.
-When the interaction is very small [Fig. \ref{diffgam_diffmu}(a)], there is a substantial amount of free $A$ in the solution even when there are abundant $B$ molecules [Fig. \ref{diffgam_diffmu}(b)], as expected.
+When the interaction is very small [Fig. \ref{diffgam_diffmu}(a)], there is a substantial amount of free $A$ in the solution even when there are sufficient $B$ molecules [Fig. \ref{diffgam_diffmu}(b)], to associate with them all, as expected.
 The concentrations of the complexes is also relatively small compared with the situation of very strong interactions as seen in Figs. \ref{diffgam_diffmu}(c-f) and \ref{diffgam_diffmu}(i-l) respectively.
-Fig. \ref{diffgam_diffmu}(g) and (h) shows that when the interaction is very strong, almost all of $A$ molecules are associated with $B$ molecules in complexes when there are abundant $B$ molecules in the solution.
+Fig. \ref{diffgam_diffmu}(g) and (h) shows that when the interaction is very strong, almost all of $A$ molecules are associated with $B$ molecules in complexes when there are sufficient $B$ molecules in the solution.
 The line showing the efficient use of $A$ molecules gives the symmetry line where phase separation is maximal - i.e., the tie line joining the two coexisting phases is longest.
 This line shows up in the formation of the complexes [Fig. \ref{diffgam_diffmu}] as well as in the binodal and spinodal phase diagrams.
 This is the point we have schematically alluded to through the two shaded regions, R1 and R2 in Fig. 1(a) in the paper.

-\section{Role of valency: comparison between two mixtures consisting of tetramers and hexamers}
+\section{Role of valency: comparison between two systems - hexamers, dimers and solvent vs. tetramers, dimers and solvent}